taataa/tapspace/docs/api/v2/index.md

 <a name="tapspace"></a>
 ## [tapspace](#tapspace)

-The [tapspace](#tapspace) namespace provides component creation methods, geometry classes, and namespaces for interaction, effects, and resource loaders.
+The [tapspace](#tapspace) namespace provides components for space, geometry classes, and tools for interaction.
+There are also helpers for loading resources and managing components.

-**Table of Contents:**

 <p style="margin-bottom: 0"><strong>Contents:</strong></p>